 Prompt

 Have you ever heard of the golden donation?
-This term refers to a donor’s valuable second donation.
+This term refers to a donor’s second donation.
 When a donor contributes a second donation, they are much more likely to stay involved with your nonprofit long-term.
-Between the first and second donation, there is a perfect window to send out a donor thank you letter to show your appreciation.
+That means that between the first and second donations, there is a perfect window to send out a donor thank you letter to show your appreciation.

 Personable